About the Ivey Field Project (IFP)

 The Ivey Field Project is the largest and longest-running field program of its kind in Canada.
 Since the early 1950s students from the Ivey Business School have consulted to more than 4,000 companies around the world.

-As part of Ivey's core requirements, approximately 80 teams of 6 students per team work with their client organization to study a cross-enterprise issue, problem or opportunity of operational, organizational or strategic significance to their business.
+As part of Ivey's core requirements, over 90 teams of 6 students per team work with their client organization to study a cross-enterprise issue, problem or opportunity of operational, organizational or strategic significance to their business.
 Students apply and integrate the knowledge and skills acquired throughout their Ivey program to further develop their analytical, team and project management skills.

 Each team is assigned a faculty supervisor and an Executive-in-Residence (EIR/Mentor) and has access to multidisciplinary faculty members to both guide and evaluate their projects.
 At the conclusion of the study, students thoroughly understand the company and its industry and provide a final report to the organization's senior management team with their research findings and recommendations for senior management on how to address the challenge involved.